Anthony LaRette: Murder of Mary Fleming

-On July 25, 1980, LaRette had arrived in St. Charles, Missouri, when he happened upon 18-year-old Mary Fleming, who was returning to her parents' apartment from grocery shopping at the nearby Hedges & Hafer supermarket.
+On July 25, 1980, LaRette arrived in St. Charles, Missouri, when he happened upon 18-year-old Mary Fleming, who was returning to her parents' apartment from grocery shopping at the nearby Hedges & Hafer supermarket.
 After following her to the apartment and making sure she was alone, he crept inside and attacked Fleming, ripping off her clothes in an attempted rape.
 LaRette stabbed her twice in the chest and slashed her throat before fleeing through the front door.
 Fleming, clad only in a bikini top, ran to the home of a neighbor before collapsing.
-An ambulance was called and she was taken to the St. Joseph Hospital, where she succumbed to her injuries.
+An ambulance was called, and she was taken to St. Joseph Hospital, where she succumbed to her injuries.

-Investigation at first proved difficult, as there was no apparent motive to the attack.
+Investigation at first proved difficult, as there was no apparent motive for the attack.
 Initially, it was suggested that Fleming's death might be related to other recent crimes in the area, but these possibilities were later ruled out.
 Two days later, an autopsy report confirmed that Fleming had not been sexually assaulted, and on the same day, police released a sketch of a possible witness, complete with details of his appearance and his vehicle.